myk245/github-readme/README.md

 💻    🌏    📱    💡

 ### Currently working on:
-- Front End Web Development at Divercity
+- Front End Web and Mobile Development at Divercity
-- Learning Python 🐍
 - A plant care tracker app built with JavaScript 🌱
 - Taking my CSS skills to the next level 🌈
 - My first chatbot 🤖